b1ndark/project5/README.md

     - For Edit generic views [Django docs](https://docs.djangoproject.com/en/3.2/topics/class-based-views/generic-editing/)
     - Bootstrap [alerts](https://getbootstrap.com/docs/5.0/components/alerts/)
     - To display labels in kanban view [Github community](https://github.com/orgs/community/discussions/10788)
+    - To help improving the User experience by being able to close the message box when clicked anywhere in the screen I have found the following link that have helped me understand and implement the logic [How to close the box by clicking anywhere](https://stackoverflow.com/questions/12086663/how-to-close-the-box-if-click-anywhere)

   - I have watched some tutorials on Youtube that have helped me understand and learn through out the project: